 Whenever possible, work collaboratively with regulatory bodies.
 Provide as much insight into the services and products you plan to offer in conjunction with FinTechs.
 Share how the bank will provide risk oversight of the partnership and continue to meet regulatory requirements via updated controls, expertise, and technology solutions.
-Open, and transparent dialogue will allow regulators to provide important, ongoing feedback and guidance as the bank builds out its FinTech partnership.
+Open, and transparent dialogue will allow regulators to provide important, ongoing feedback and guidance as the bank builds out its Banking as a Service relationships.

 - FBO reconciliation

 - Know your customer (KYC)

 - Data access and reporting

 Many banks choose to implement third-party solutions to streamline these operations and lighten their load.
 By automating oversight of FinTech activity and customer transactions, your institution ensures any risk and compliance issues are rapidly detected and corrected.

 The Synctera platform makes Banking as a Service relationships simple, reducing the regulatory risk for banks and FinTechs.
 Our automated, managed platform tracks every FinTech transaction and offers full transparency into significant activities — generating an auditable log that helps banks comply with regulatory standards.